maurosoria/dirsearch/.github/pull_request_template.md

 Don't forget :)
 ---------------

- * Add your name to README.md and CONTRIBUTERS.md
+ * Add your name to CONTRIBUTERS.md
  * If this is a new feature, then please add some additional information about it to `CHANGELOG.md`